Helpful Documents & More

 These criteria are consistent with UNT Career Connect requirements.

 Service-learning is a form of experiential learning in which students engage in activities that are linked to course outcomes and meet a community need.
 An important component that sets service-learning apart from volunteerism is reflection.
 Formal and structured reflection allows students to enhance prior knowledge, draw new conclusions, and make meaning of an experience.

-How PACE can help:
+How HPS can help: